 Public vs private blockchains

 There is a big difference in what technologies you need, depending on whether you allow anyone to write to your blockchain, or known, vetted participants.
-Bitcoin allows anyone to write to its ledger.
+Bitcoin in theory allows anyone to write to its ledger (but in practice, only about 20 people/groups actually do).

 Public blockchains.
 Ledgers can be ‘public’ in two senses: